 We are exposed to a number of risks and we regularly identify and evaluate these risks and develop plans to manage them effectively.
-The Audit Committee is charged with a majority of the risk oversight responsibilities on behalf of the Board, with our Compensation Committee charged with the oversight responsibility related to our compensation programs and the Nominating and Corporate Governance Committee assisting the Board in fulfilling its oversight responsibilities with respect to the management of risks associated with board organization, membership and structure and succession planning for our directors.
-Our executive officers have the primary responsibility for risk management within Evercore.
-Our CEO and CFO work closely with members of senior management, including our General Counsel and financial and accounting staff, to monitor and manage risk.
-The CFO and our General Counsel both report directly to our CEO and meet with the Audit Committee at least four times a year in conjunction with a review of our quarterly and annual periodic SEC filings to discuss the risks facing us, highlighting any new risks that may have arisen since they last met.
-The Audit Committee also meets from time to time with our CEO to discuss areas of risk to our operations, financial results and strategic initiatives.
+The Audit Committee is charged with a majority of the risk oversight responsibilities on behalf of the Board, our Compensation Committee is charged with the oversight responsibility related to our compensation programs and the Nominating and Corporate Governance Committee assists the Board in fulfilling its oversight responsibilities with respect to the management of risks associated with board organization, membership and structure and succession planning for our directors.
+Each of our business unit leaders is responsible for various aspects of risk management associated with their business and our executive officers have the primary responsibility for enterprise wide risk management.
+Our CFO and General Counsel work closely with members of senior management, including our accounting staff, our internal audit department and our compliance department to monitor and manage risk.
+The CFO and our General Counsel both report directly to our CEO and meet with the Audit Committee at least four times a year in conjunction with a review of our quarterly and annual periodic SEC filings to discuss important and disclosable risks we face, highlighting any new risks that may have arisen since they last met.
+In 2010, our CFO and General Counsel engaged our internal audit department to undertake a comprehensive risk management review, which involved input from each of our key business unit leaders, and the results were shared with our Audit Committee.
+Our CFO and General Counsel update our Audit Committee as to changes in our risks on a periodic basis.
 The Audit Committee reports to the Board on a regular basis to apprise them of their discussions with management regarding our risk management efforts.
-In addition, all members of the Board are invited to attend all committee meetings, regardless of whether the individual sits on the specific committee.
-Outside of formal meetings, Board members have regular access to senior executives, including our CFO and General Counsel.
+In addition, all non-management members of the Board are invited to attend all committee meetings, regardless of whether the individual sits on the specific committee.
+Outside of formal meetings,